CodePushGo/website/src/content/blog/en/top-tools-for-debugging-platform-specific-code-in-capacitor.md

 | Self-hosting | Available | Not available | Not available |
 | Pricing | $12–$249/month | Typically higher | Comparable |

-Capgo's instant updates help maintain app stability by avoiding app store delays.
+CodePushGo's instant updates help maintain app stability by avoiding app store delays.
 As Rodrigo Mantica, an industry leader, puts it:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)

-With Microsoft's CodePush shutting down in 2024 and Appflow set to close in 2026, tools like Capgo are becoming increasingly important for maintaining continuous delivery and keeping users satisfied.
+With Microsoft's CodePush shutting down in 2024 and Appflow set to close in 2026, tools like CodePushGo are becoming increasingly important for maintaining continuous delivery and keeping users satisfied.

 ## Debugging Guidelines